 In addition to the complexity of the N cycle itself, the terrain of the Rocky mountains creates further complexity as N cycling rates vary with gradients of elevation and snow depth.
 Is it possible to fully understand variations in a complex cycle across a heterogeneous landscape?
 No, but we can still uncover important features of how ecosystems process this important limiting nutrient at the landscape level.

-One of the notable features of measurements of inorganic N pools and fluxes across landscapes is that there are always massively outlying data points, or "hot spots."
-These times and locations can be very important, accounting for a huge percentage of total ecosystem activity.
-Relatively little is known about why they are consistently observed.
+One of the notable features of measurements of inorganic N pools and fluxes across landscapes is that there are always massively outlying data points, or hot spots.
+These times and locations can be very important, accounting for a large percentage of total ecosystem activity.
+Observation of hot spots is common in N cycling data sets but relatively little is known about why they are observed.

 Understanding biogeochemical hot spots is important from a number of different perspectives including for methodological advancemenent and both basic and applied science.
 For example, in farmland landscapes, land managers seek to create denitrification hot spots by allowing riparian vegetation to grow between farmland and waterways, preventing N-rich effluent from flowing directly into streams and rivers.